danielpcampagna/master-the-state-of-the-art/obsidian/works/martinez2021a.md

 ---
 ID: martinez2021a
 authors: Martínez-González, M.; Casanovas, P.; Alvite-Díez, M.L.; Casellas, N.
-category: ok
+category: unrelated
 cluster_id: "807402735392335088"
 display: martinez (OntoROPA - GDPR ROPA Compliance)
-due: The project presents a blockchain-supported semantic model for GDPR ROPA compliance and certification.
+due: Although the project presents a blockchain-supported semantic model for GDPR ROPA compliance and certification, it is not peer-reviewed and the paper does not public the ontology
 entrytype: report
 link: ""
 name: OntoROPA – State of the Art and Ambition